-You need to get an attorney involved and you need to do that right now.
-Since this charge is so serious, you need to get an experienced attorney who has handled cases like this and is willing to put in the time and effort to prepare a case that can limit the damage.
-Experience really counts in the biggest cases.
+Because this charge is so serious, you need to get an experienced DUI defense attorney right now!
+You need an attorney who has handled cases like this and will put in the time and effort to prepare a case that can limit the damage.
+Experience counts in the biggest cases.

 DUI Homicide is a 1st degree felony if you had a prior: